 Is this a good way to gain my first immersion abroad experience?

 The most successful Kiva Fellows have already spent significant time abroad when they begin their fellowships.
-Because this is a deep immersion experience, cultural comfort and adaptability are key to a fellow's positive experience.
+Because a fellowship abroad is a deep immersion experience, cultural comfort and adaptability are key to a fellow's positive experience.
 More prior experience abroad generally means that a fellow will have an easier time adjusting to cultural differences and diving right into the work.

 Can I be a fellow with someone else?

 We generally discourage applicants from applying with this type of restriction as we value flexibility in our applicants above all.
-We do not send multiple fellows to a single MFI, but at times we will send more than one fellow to one country.
-This is dependent upon many variables so we cannot know until after the application process is complete whether or not it will work out.
+We do not send multiple fellows to a single field partner at the same time, but at times we will send more than one fellow to a country.
+Since this is dependent upon many variables, we do not know until after the application process is complete whether or not it will work.

 I want to bring my kids with me when I travel - can I be a fellow?

-No. Our goal, always, is to strengthen our partnerships with the microfinance institutions with which we work.
-Kiva's MFI partners are on average small, growing organizations that would not be able to accommodate children in their office or while out in the field.
+No. Our goal, always, is to strengthen our partnerships with the organizations with which we work.
+Kiva's field partners are on average small, growing organizations that would not be able to accommodate children in their office or while out in the field.